ibm-cloud-docs/power-iaas/manual-PER-mig.md

         ```
         {: .codeblock}

+    Where `127.0.0.1` refers to the local stub resolver on the virtual server instance.

 2. For existing virtual server instances that are deployed by using migrated subnets, add the following DNS IP addresses, or the specific DNS IP addresses for your environment, to the `/etc/resolv.conf` file:

     * `nameserver 161.26.0.10`